techtati/techtati/README.md

 - 👋 Hi, I’m @techtati
 - 👀 I’m interested in Data Science and Analytics
 - 🌱 I’m currently learning Python & SQL
-- 💞️ I’m looking to collaborate on fun projects that tackle music, sustainability on housing, or travel technology.
+- 💞️ I’m looking to collaborate on fun projects that tackle music, cars, sustainability on housing, or travel technology.

 <!---
 techtati/techtati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.